-Deas Cove Hut, Thompson Sound.
+Deas Cove Hut, Te Awa-o-Tū/Thompson Sound.
 PANIA DALLEY, DOC

 Biosecurity in Fiordland

 This section outlines the biosecurity issues in Fiordland.
 It explains what people using the marine environment can do to keep pests out of these special waters and off the pest-free islands within the area.